mnalif7/bluebird-alif/README.md

 - Test Data
 - "Orders" Keyword

 In all of the folders, I add "Order" Folder.
-The idea is to make the repository more tidy based on the API URL.
+The idea is to make the repository more tidy based on the API URL.\
 Inside The Test Case Folder /Order, I divided into methods that the API have.
-This will divide based on the methods and make it more tidy.
+This will divide based on the methods and make it more tidy.\
 The Data Files used an excel format (.xls), I have stored it in Test Data folder.
-It can be used based on sheet on different method of test cases.
+It can be used based on sheet on different method of test cases.\
 To run, I have divided Test Case, Test Suite, and Test Suite Collection.
 Test Case can be run individually.
 Test Suite will be run based on the URL of the API.
-Test Suite Collection is for the full regression of all APIs.
+Test Suite Collection is for the full regression of all APIs.\
-The report used the basic Katalon Reports.
+The report used the basic Katalon Reports.\

+For the validation of each requests I added verify the Status Code and JSON Schema.\

+All of the "Orders" cannot be run, since it does not hit to actual API.
+To try Run the Test Case, Try Run User/Get User/POS01-get_user_by_page I used reqres.in for mocking this test case.

+Thank you very much.